aka Attack in L.A.

 Robert Miano (Wilco), Sean Samuels (Marshall Colter), Silvia Spross (Mona), Sebastian Fernandez (Scott Dobbs), Jeffrey Decker (Joseph Lode), Rich Lee (Charlie), Joe Pilato (Wilde), Scott Vogel (Eddie), Suzanne Sumner Ferry (Swallow), Francisco Ovalle (Mexican), Tim Halpin (Chain), Robert Rhine (Spade), Burt Culver (Hammer), Elli Rahn (Pecker), Kurt Bonzell (Wrench), Art Roberts (Twitch), Carson Nicely (David), Wolfie Trausch (Danny), Casey Powell (The Patient), Paul Louis Harrell (Wallace), Shaun T. Benjamin (Officer Spinell), Eddie Kehler (Officer Mitchum), Abraham Martinez (Pito), Peter Mendoza (Lefty)

 Marshall, Scott and Joseph, three friends who are students at USC, head to downtown Los Angeles for a night out.
 After taking a wrong turn, they become lost in the disreputable areas where the homeless congregate.
 They get a flat tire after driving over a board with nails in it that has been deliberately left on the road.
 They are then surrounded by a group of homeless led by Wilco where they are stripped and dragged away to be killed.
 However, Marshall manages to make an escape.
-He desperately tries to survive pursuit by the homeless while running through the streets with little but his bare hands to defend himself,
+Nude, he desperately tries to survive pursuit by the homeless while running through the streets with little but his bare hands to defend himself,

 Parasites was the sixth film from Minnesota-based director Chad Ferrin.
 Ferrin first appeared with the psycho film Unspeakable (2000), which received distribution through Troma, and then went onto The Ghouls (2003) about a journalist discovering zombies, the psycho film Easter Bunny Kill!
 Kill!
 (2006), Someone’s Knocking at the Door (2009) about demonic rapists, the Death Row horror The Chair (2016) and subsequently the gonzo comedy Exorcism at 60,000 Feet (2020) and the H.P.
 Lovecraft film The Deep Ones (2020).